flintproject/Flint/doc/JOSS/paper.md

 assumption about the rate of their change.
 One such example is the chemical reaction accelerated by an enzyme following Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
-By a virtue of differential equations, these celullar models can be integrated into models at the tissue or organ level.
+By virtue of differential equations, these celullar models can be integrated into models at the tissue or organ level.
 In fact, ways to integrate a computational model of